RVAILab/sagan/README.md

 - NDJSON (Newline Delimited JSON) for contact exports
 - Gzipped content for efficient data transfer
 - Standard JSON for API responses

+### Local Storage Caching

+To improve performance and provide limited offline capabilities:

+- Contacts data is cached in the browser's localStorage
+- Initial page loads use cached data if available and less than 1 hour old
+- Background refresh occurs for cached data older than 10 minutes
+- Cache reduces API calls to SendGrid and speeds up page loads
+- Approximately 5-10MB of storage is used depending on contacts volume

 ### Setting Up Your SendGrid Account